runwhen-contrib/rw-cli-codecollection/libraries/.docs/CLI.md

 - `target_service` _platform.Service, optional_ - the shellservice to use if provided.
 Defaults to None.
 - `env` _dict, optional_ - a mapping of environment variables to set for the environment.
 Defaults to None.
 - `include_in_history` _bool, optional_ - whether to include in the shell history or not.
 Defaults to True.
-- `cmd_overide` _str, optional_ - the entrypoint command to use, similar to a dockerfile.
+- `cmd_override` _str, optional_ - the entrypoint command to use, similar to a dockerfile.
 Defaults to "./<bash_file" internally.

 **Returns**: